wireapp/wire-docs/src/understand/overview.md

 The Wire web application is started by a web browser opening up https://webapp.example.com/ .
 Similarly, Teams in Wire are managed by loading the Team Management application, reachable at https://teams.example.com/ .
 Both of these web applications are static, which is to say, the application that is loaded uses the Wire API to perform all actions, and has no "state" in the backend. the 'account' application is not meant for users to directly access, and contains pages to manage password resets, and other special pages not a part of team settings or the Wire Webapp.

 #### Wire API Access
-All actions in the Wire applications require Wire API access, which is generally granted when a user logs into a Wire client device (including webapp).
+All actions in the Wire applications require Wire API access, which is generally granted when a user logs into a Wire client device (including Webapp).
 There are no "long lived" connections in the API, when a client is using the application, they perform their API call, then the connection ends.

-#### Wire Websocket Notifications
+#### Wire WebSocket Notifications
 As Wire is an interactive application, from time to time, we need to tell the client something has happened.
-This involves holding open a "long lived" connection to the backend, via the WebSockets API over HTTP.
+This involves holding open a "long lived" connection to the backend, via the WebSocket API over HTTP.

 #### Asset Retrieval
 Files, Voice Messages, Pictures, and other items users upload to the Wire backend for distribution are referred to as 'assets' in Wire.
-Asset requests are handled on the "https://assets.example.com/" domain, which is separate from the rest of Wire, so that customers have the option of using cacheing (cloudflare, etc) services to speed up their downloads.
+Asset requests are handled on the "https://assets.example.com/" domain, which is separate from the rest of Wire, so that customers have the option of using caching (Cloudflare, etc) services to speed up their downloads.
 All assets other than profile pictures are encrypted-at-rest in the assets database (usually, S3 or an S3 like-service).

 #### Calling
-In general, both of Wire's calling services have two phases of communicating with them: there's the signaling phase, which creates, reserves, and communicates about the call, then there is the active phase, where audio/video data is being transfered in-between the participants.
+In general, both of Wire's calling services have two phases of communicating with them: there's the signaling phase, which creates, reserves, and communicates about the call, then there is the active phase, where audio/video data is being transferred in-between the participants.
 The last part of the signaling phase of all calls is performed by sending messages over the Wire Messaging Platform, in order to inform participants about the existence and location of a call.

 ##### Conference Calling
 Conference calling in Wire is managed a dedicated service, named "SFT".
-This service uses HTTPS to perform the signaling parts of setting up a call, but uses a proprietary deritive of the TURN protocol over UDP to actually transfer calling content.
+This service uses HTTPS to perform the signaling parts of setting up a call, but uses a proprietary derivative of the TURN protocol over UDP to actually transfer calling content.
 This is why it goes both to a load balancer (for HTTPS), and to a firewall (to forward on UDP packets).

 ##### Personal Calling
 Individual calling between pairs of participants in the Wire application is managed by a version of https://github.com/coturn/coturn , which Wire has extended for denial of service hardening.
 This service does not use HTTPS at any point, but does speak the TURN protocol, only deviating from the published standard in the area of authentication.

 #### Mobile Notifications
 At this point, you might be wondering "what's that Amazon thing up in the corner?".
 For mobile clients (AKA, cellphones), Wire utilizes Google and Apple push notification services to send a message to the client devices when they need to go check the backend for messages.
 This is because keeping a "long lived" connection to the backend causes a major battery draw on android, and is simply not possible on apple devices.
-If complete secrecy is required, the android clien is permitted to go into a "websocket-only" mode, where it will use the websocket instead of the cell phone network.
+If complete secrecy is required, the android client is permitted to go into a "websocket-only" mode, where it will use the websocket instead of the cell phone network.
 This, of course, drains the battery, as the messages required to keep the "long lived" connection going require regular contact to your backend, and require "waking up" the mobile device regularly, preventing it from going into deeper power savings modes.

 ### Wire Messaging Cluster